LupoA/lsdensities/README.md

 # lsdensities: Spectral densities from two-point correlation functions

-LatticeInverseProblem is a Python library for operating spectral density reconstruction and related studies, by using the HLT (Hansen-Lupo-Tantalo) method or Gaussian processes.
+lsdensities is a Python library for operating spectral density reconstruction and related studies, by using the HLT (Hansen-Lupo-Tantalo) method or Gaussian processes.

 ## Authors